KaiSforza/pywer/doc/pywer.rst

 interface to the AUR, and also to emulate cower_ in its options and output.
 I'm still working on the latter, but it's getting there.

-It also includes a library, `libaur`, that can be imported for use in your scripts.
+It also includes a library, :mod:`libaur`, that can be imported for use in your scripts.

 Operations
 ----------